tarnover/mcp-sysoperator/AWS_README.md

 ## Running the Example Playbooks

-You can run the example playbooks using the Ansible MCP server:
+You can run the example playbooks using the SysOperator MCP server:

 ```
 <use_mcp_tool>